Vectornator vs Graphic vs Affinity Designer: Battle Of The Vector Apps

-It has all of the basic features you’d expect: pen and brush tools for drawing and sketching, a variety of customizable shape tools, plenty of features for transforming text, etc.
+Graphic has all of the basic features you’d expect: pen and brush tools for drawing and sketching, a variety of customizable shape tools, plenty of features for transforming text, etc.

-It handles layers gracefully and allows you to drag-and-drop to rearrange the order of strokes, fills, and effects.
+It handles layers gracefully and allows you to drag and drop to rearrange the order of strokes, fills, and effects.

 And in addition to the iPad app, it also has an iPhone app and a Mac version.